 Tullow Oil reveals discovery of higher quality crude oil offshore Guyana

-GEORGETOWN, Guyana (CMC) — The UK-based company Tullow Oil, yesterday revealed that it has discovered a higher quality of crude oil offshore Guyana, in the Carapa-1 well within the Kanuku licence.
+GEORGETOWN, Guyana (CMC) — UK-based company Tullow Oil, last Thursday revealed that it has discovered a higher quality of crude oil offshore Guyana, in the Carapa-1 well within the Kanuku licence.

 According to the company, while the well hit only four metres net oil pay, which was below pre-drill expectations, the discovery is in the Cretaceous play and is higher quality crude — rather than the heavy, sulphurous oil found last year in the Orinduik licence block.